Close

 • Adjustment: Volume dial (all models) and remote phone app (VOLT MAX)

-• Warranty and trial period: MDHearing offers a one-year warranty on the Air, Neo, and Volt, a two-year warranty on the VOLT MAX, and a 45-day trial period on all models.
+• Warranty and trial period: MDHearing offers a one-year warranty on the Air, NEO, NEO XS, and Volt, a two-year warranty on the VOLT MAX, and a 45-day trial period on all models.

 • Financing: Yes

-The water-resistant NEO is also $299 per pair and has rechargeable batteries, which will give you roughly 18 hours of use on a three-hour charge.
-The Neo also features background noise reduction and feedback cancellation, and it offers simple controls for seamless sound adjustment, as well as a handy cleaning tool.
+The water-resistant NEO is often on sale for $297 per pair and has rechargeable batteries, which will give you roughly 18 hours of use on a three-hour charge.
+The NEO also features background noise reduction and feedback cancellation, simple controls for seamless sound adjustment, and a handy cleaning tool.

-At $699, the VOLT MAX is the most advanced of the line.
+At $699.98 on sale ($2,399.98 retail), the VOLT MAX is the most advanced of the line.
 It may be the priciest, but it comes with the most additional features.
 To start, it’s the only Bluetooth-compatible model that works with the MDHearing smartphone app, which allows you the extra option to make volume and settings adjustments from your phone—in addition to the manual controls.
 Plus, the adaptive technology auto adjusts to noise detection.
 The only downsides are the VOLT MAX is a slightly larger model and the rechargeable battery only lasts 15 hours on a full charge.

 If you ever have problems with your devices, MDHearing has licensed audiologists on staff who can answer any questions you have by phone or email.
 MDHearing doesn’t include hidden costs or equipment fees, so you can be sure the price you see is the true cost.
 You’ll also get a 45-day money-back guarantee.